 Background

 Port of Tauranga completed Stage 1 of the capital dredging to deepen and widen the shipping channels in 2016.
 This allowed deeper draught vessels to safely navigate the shipping channel.
 The Port only dredged the amount required to meet shipping demands at the time, to minimise the amount of dredging.
+The second stage of the capital dredging will be undertaken from late 2025.
+This will allow larger container vessels that are currently restricted to high tide to transit at both low and high tide.

 The Port also routinely carries out maintenance dredging every year to ensure there is a safe amount of clearance under the keel of vessels transiting the harbour.